Colombia over Falcao, ready to 'hurt' Greeks

 Having come second in South American qualifiers, Colombia are in the World Cup finals for the first time since three consecutive appearances in the 1990s with flamboyant players like goalkeeper Rene Higuita and blond-permed midfielder Carlos Valderrama.

-With the majority of an experienced squad playing for European teams, Colombia are favourites to beat the Greeks and top Group C that also includes Ivory Coast and Japan.
+With the majority of an experienced squad playing for European teams, Colombia are favorites to beat the Greeks and top Group C that also includes Ivory Coast and Japan.

 Both the coach and holding midfielder Abel Aguilar oozed confidence at a final news conference before Saturday's match.